raffaem/waybar-mediaplayer/README.md

 To have album art, make sure to set `convert_to_jpeg` to `true` in `$HOME/.config/waybar/waybar-mediaplayer/src/config.json` (this option decreases performance, don't use it if not necessary).

+## Me progress bar doesn't work

+It's likely cause by the player not reporting song length or position back to us.
+Run `$HOME/.config/waybar/waybar-mediaplayer/src/mediaplayer -vvv` to debug.